cogdog/instant-splot/README.md

 * **Install Wordpress** into a domain, subdomain, directory of existing domain, typically from your cpanel You do not need to do anything to it.
 Just make sure you can log in as admin.
 * **Download the appropriate package file below.** Expand the zip for a file ending in `.wpress`
-* **Install a Plugin** In your new site's Dashboard, go yo Plugins, and search for, instal, and activate the [All-in-One WP Migration](https://wordpress.org/plugins/all-in-one-wp-migration/) plugin.
+* **Install a Plugin**.
+In your new site's Dashboard, go to **Plugins** and search for, install, and activate the [All-in-One WP Migration](https://wordpress.org/plugins/all-in-one-wp-migration/) plugin.
-* **Import the Package** Once the plugin is installed, look for it listed in the left side of your Wordpress dashboard- select the option below it for **Import** Drag and drop the file `.wpress` to the importer.
+* **Import the Package**.
+Once the plugin is installed, look for it listed in the left side of your Wordpress dashboard- select the option below it for **Import**.
+Drag and drop the  `.wpress` file onto the importer.
 Wait for it to simmer/upload.
-You will be asked to confirm over writing an existing site.
+You will be asked to confirm overwriting an existing site.
 Agree.

 Once imported, you can de-activate and delete the All-in-One WP Migration plugin.

 It's done.
-You will have to log in toy your site as admin again to start enjoying your noodles.
+You will have to log in to your site as admin again to start enjoying your noodles.

 ---